 Continuing north to Parton Cliff, siltstones can be found in the shale.
 These contain ironstone nodules, which when broken may contain well preserved plant fossils.

-Be careful when crossing the railway track.
-In addition, the cliffs are tall and constantly crumble.
+The cliffs are tall and constantly crumble.
 Therefore, take extreme care when collecting here.
-Access to the foreshore is through a tunnel nearby, which provides a safe way of getting to the fossil beds.
+Access to the foreshore is through a tunnel nearby, which provides a safe way of getting to the fossil beds without crossing the railway track.

 You will need some form of splitting tool.
 Chisel picks are best to split layers in the shale.
 Be sure you bring eye protection and some paper or newspaper to wrap up your finds carefully.
 Preserving liquid on site is useful to treat fragile fossils.
 When home, treat them as soon as possible to avoid fading or pealing.